Thanks to a tiny and cute miracle joining our family 11 weeks ago, I have acquired some totally badass superpowers:

 Unbeknownst to me until recently, Amazon offers surprisingly great deals with their Subscribe & Save program.

 In terms of savings, there’re 2 levels of discounts: the regular level (which everyone gets upon subscribing), and the extra level.
-The extra level discount can be unlocked once you have 5 subscriptions.
+The extra level discount can be unlocked if you have 5 subscriptions.

 Not all Amazon products are available within this program, but the Subscribe & Save store does have a decent baby care section that more than covers the basics.